verse-lab/sisyphus/readme.md

 This command takes around an hour as the benchmark Coq project must be built and compiled before each repair can proceed.

+Note: If the docker daemon does not have enough memory, the repair process can sometimes be killed by the linux OOM killer because it runs out of space.
+As such, if you find that tasks are failing due to being SIGKILL-ed, try running again, or increase the memory allocated to your docker container (we recommend ~8gb)

 Once it has completed, the `/tmp/repaired/` directory should now be populated with both the repaired projects (under each directory), and